publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch10/m__us_usc_t47_s1106.md

             (B) __Notice of fee__

-                Within 30 days after the date an applicant files the amended application permitted by subsection (a)(1)(B) of this section, the Commission shall notify each applicant of the fee established for the license associated with its application.
+                Within 30 days after the date an applicant files the amended application permitted by subsection (a)(1)(B), the Commission shall notify each applicant of the fee established for the license associated with its application.

         (4) __Payment for licenses__